 Country Exposure.
 The Company monitors its credit exposure and risk to individual countries.
 Credit exposure to a country arises from the Company's lending activities and derivatives activities in a country.
-At February 28, 2006, less than 5% of the Company's total credit exposure (including loans, lending commitments and derivative contracts) was to emerging markets, and no one emerging market country accounted for more than 1% of the Company's total credit exposure.
-These country credit ratings are derived using methodologies generally consistent with those employed by external rating agencies.
+At May 31, 2006, less than 6% of the Company's total credit exposure (including corporate loans, lending commitments and derivative contracts) was to emerging markets, and no one emerging market country accounted for more than 1% of the Company's total credit exposure.
+Country credit ratings are derived using methodologies generally consistent with those employed by external rating agencies.

 Industry Exposure.
 The Company also monitors its credit exposure and risk to individual industries.
-At February 28, 2006, the Company's material credit exposure (including loans, lending commitments and derivative contracts) was to entities engaged in the following industries: financial institutions, utilities, sovereign-related entities, consumer-related, chemicals, forest/metals, and energy.
+At May 31, 2006, the Company's material credit exposure (including corporate loans, lending commitments and derivative contracts) was to entities engaged in the following industries: financial institutions, utilities, sovereign-related entities, consumer-related, forest/metals, and energy.